 Evaluating Markov Models for Ancestral Character Estimation

-We used the "fitMk.parallele" function in phytools (Revell, 2024) to estimate maximum likelihood parameters for various evolutionary models of trap-type transitions.
+We used the "fitMk.parallel" function in phytools (Revell, 2024) to infer maximum likelihood parameters for various evolutionary models of trap-type transitions.
 Model fit was evaluated using the maximised log-likelihood (lnL) and Akaike Information Criterion (AIC) scores (Lanfear et al., 2014).
 AIC provides a framework for comparing alternative evolutionary models based on their relative explanatory power and predictive accuracy (Burnham & Anderson, 2002).
 Unlike the Bayesian Information Criterion (BIC), which assumes the true model is among those tested and applies a stronger penalty for complexity (Burnham & Anderson, 2002), AIC is more appropriate for phylogenetic comparative analyses where models represent biological hypotheses rather than exact descriptions of reality.
 This approach allows biologically plausible but complex models, such as variants of the pitcher hypothesis, to be evaluated without over-penalisation for additional parameters.

-Ancestral trap types were inferred using ancestral character estimation, and transition dynamics were further explored with stochastic mapping using the function "simmap" in phytools.
-To visualise how trap types changed over time within key branches, we generated state distribution plots.
-These plots were based on a matrix recording dominant states at regular time intervals across multiple stochastic maps.
-The proportion of each state over time was calculated by aggregating state frequencies across maps, and visualised as stacked density curves, with colour-coded regions showing the probability of each trap type along the length of the branch.
+After selection of the best-fitting model, the probabilities of ancestral trap states were calculated using ancestral character estimation.
+Transition dynamics were further explored with stochastic character mapping using the function "simmap" in phytools.
+100 stochastic sampling simulations were performed.
+For key branches where major transitions in trap types occurred, state frequencies across maps were aggregated at 100 uniformly-spaced points along the branch, in order to visualise probability of each state over time along a branch.

 Results